Efficiency of radiation friction losses in laser-driven "hole boring" of dense targets: Introduction

-An alternate approach to investigate RF in the laboratory is to search for regimes where \emph{collective} effects in the laser-plasma interaction boost radiation losses, so that RF signatures may become strong and unambigous.
-Several simulation works have shown highly efficient radiation losses (a few tens per cent of the laser pulse energy) in the interaction of circularly polarized (CP) pulses with dense thick targets \cite{naumova-prl09,schlegel-pop09,capdessus-pop14,capdessus-pre15,nerush-ppcf15,ournjp}.
-In our previous work \cite{ournjp} we have made a first attempt of a classical model to estimate the conversion efficiency $\eta_{\rm rad}$ of the laser energy into uncoherent radiation.
+In our previous work \cite{ournjp} we have made a first attempt of a classical model to estimate the conversion efficiency $\eta_{\rm rad}$ of the laser energy into incoherent radiation in the case when a strong CP pulse interacts with a thick plasma of overcritical initial density.
 In turn, the efficient absorption of CP light causes a strong transfer of angular momentum to the target, with the generation of ultrahigh magnetic fields (inverse Faraday effect) with strength achieving several Giga-Gauss which can provide a macroscopic signature of RF \cite{ournjp}.

 In Ref.\cite{ournjp} the scaling of $\eta_{\rm rad}$ with the laser intensity agreed reasonably with the results of three-dimensional particle-in-cell (PIC) simulations of the laser-plasma interaction, up to intensities approaching $10^{24}~{\rm W cm}^{-2}$.
 Beyond this limit, however, the model predicts unphysical values of $\eta_{\rm rad}>1$ because neither the modification of the radiating electron trajectories due to RF nor the depletion of the laser pulse are taken into account.
 In addition, and more in general, at those intensities the classical description becomes questionable and quantum effects are expected to become relevant.